salmon-charles/qooxdoo-archetype-desktop/README.md

 You need to install the maven eclipse plugin first (m2e).

-    1. Go to File/New/Other…
+    1. Go to File/New/Other...
     2. Select Maven/Maven Project
-       1. **New Maven Project/Select project name and location page**:
+       1. New Maven Project/Select project name and location page:
            -   click Next
-       2. **New Maven Project/Select an Archetype page**:
+       2. New Maven Project/Select an Archetype page:
            -   Catalog: Select All catalogs
            -   Filter: type qooxdoo
            -   The qooxdoo-archetype-gui should appear; select it and click Next
-       3. **New Maven Project/Enter an artifact id. page**:
+       3. New Maven Project/Enter an artifact id. page:
            -   enter project definition and click Next

 The project will be created in Eclipse:
 -   Right-click the project and select *Run as/Maven package*